aditi-soori/Online-Voting-system/README.md

-# Online-Voting-system using RSA encryption for authentication
+# Online-Voting-system using RSA encrypted authentication